Dedication & Preface — Opening Blind Eyes | Christ the True Light

 — Acts 17:11 (NKJV)

-This is not a collection of opinions.
-It is a case built on two pillars: Scripture and documented evidence.
-Every source, every study, is at the end of the chapter where you need it.
 Test me.
 Check my work.
-If what I am saying is true, it will stand up to scrutiny.
+If what I have been shown is true, it will stand up to scrutiny.
 The truth always does.

 How This Book Moves

-This book moves in four parts, each one building on the last.
+This book moves in five parts, each one building on the last.

-pulls back the curtain on what has been hiding in plain sight.
+Part One pulls back the curtain on what has been hiding in plain sight.
 From the serpent on every hospital wall to the venom inside the medicine itself.
 From the wings on every car logo to the ancient prophecy they echo.
 From Hollywood films that depicted specific events decades before they happened to a 1995 card game that predicted them with a specificity that coincidence cannot explain.
 From the identity of the true Illuminati — the Light that lights every man — to the image that speaks, already built, already in your pocket, already being given a body.
 These are not random observations.
 They point to one truth: Christ has been speaking all along.
 The signs have always been there.
-Most of us simply have not been taught to see them.
+The world simply has not been taught to see them.

 If any of that sounds like your story, or someone you love, keep reading.